RS-Eagle/eagleanimation/README.md

 - ### Configuration:
-Customize the animation by passing an options object to the waveSplitInit function.
+Customize the animation by passing an options object to the textAnimate function.

 #### For Exmaple:-
     animation.textAnimate({